Redworth/Humidifier-Project-Server/README.md

 # Humdifier-Project
 Repo for Humidifier Project (server)

-This is where all our server code will be hosted
+This is where all our server code will be hosted.